theduke/go-reflector/README.md

 unlike the reflect package of the standard library.
 Note that it may panic when using methods prefixed with **Must**.

+## Api Documenation

+Detailed docs on all methods can be found on [GoDoc](https://godoc.org/github.com/theduke/go-reflector)

 ## Install

 ```bash